-The liability for the works required by the administration can be contractually transferred to the tenant except if such conformity works relates to structural works listed under article 606 of the French Civil Code.
+The liability for the works required by the administration (e.g municipality, prefecture) can be contractually transferred to the tenant except if such conformity works relates to structural works listed under article 606 of the French Civil Code.

 Leases usually provide that, on expiry, any improvements made by the tenant automatically become the property of the landlord without compensation being payable, unless the latter requests that the premises are returned to their original state.